Fashion and Textiles

 At Bourne End Auctions we value and auction a wide selection of books and maps from the 17th to the 20th century, rare and antiquarian books to modern first editions, travel, children’s and illustrated books and library collections.

-With 11 antique and collectors sales throughout the year and weekly general sales, many of which include a variety of books, Bourne End Auctions are well positioned to handle the sales of these items.
+With 11 Antique & Collectors sales throughout the year and weekly general sales, many of which include a variety of books, Bourne End Auction Rooms are happy to arrange the sales of these items.

 Our Modern Design department values and catalogues items ranging from the styles of the late 19th century Arts & Crafts and Art Nouveau movements, through Art Deco, the Scandinavian and other mid 20th century retro styles, to the contemporary designs of today.
 Comprising many designers such as Archibald Knox for Libertys, Clarice Ciff, Lalique, Heals, Alvar Aalto, Eames, Harry Bertoia and Philippe Starck, to name just a few.